epiccurious/jade-diy/README.md

     ```bash
     idf.py flash
     ```
-    - Please note: On a slow computer, this step can take ___ minutes.
+    - Please note: On a slow computer, this step can take over 10 minutes.

 10. You should see the Jade initialization screen on your device.